Leopold Wenger: Biography

 Wenger was born in his maternal grandparents' castle Trabuschgen in Obervellach (Austria) in 1874.
 He discovered a love for the study of Latin and Ancient Greek in secondary school.
 He went on to study law at the University of Graz, where he became interested in ancient law.
 After completing his doctorate in 1897, he continued his studies at the University of Leipzig under Ludwig Mitteis.
 He then returned to the University of Graz to write his Habilitation.

 In 1902, he became associate professor at the University of Graz.
 He went on to teach at the Universities of Vienna, Graz, Heidelberg, and Munich.
 In 1935 he left Munich (and Nazi Germany) to return to the University of Vienna (where he retired early three years later).
+In 1936, Wenger traveled to the United States where he spoke before the Riccobono Seminar.
 A devoted Roman Catholic and humanist, he was at odds with the Nazi regime first in Germany and then, after the Anschluss, in Austria, where he withdrew to his castle in Obervellach during World War II.

 Contributions

 At the University of Munich, he founded the Seminar for Papyrus Research.
 In 1915 he also established the monograph series entitled Münchener Beiträge zur Papyrusforschung (“Munich Contributions to Papyrus Research”) and in 1922 expanded the remit of the series to Münchener Beiträge zur Papyrusforschung und Antiken Rechstgeschichte ("Munich Contributions to Papyrus Research and Ancient Legal History”) which now has over 100 volumes.

-In 1953 he also published his most well-known book Die Quellen des römischen Rechts (The Sources of Roman Law).
+In 1953, shortly before he died, Wenger also published his most well-known book Die Quellen des römischen Rechts (The Sources of Roman Law).
+Wenger had intended to write "a history of the whole legal order of the Romans that would comprise the total of public, procedural, and private institutions in one great unit; however, he completed only this one volume of the massive project he had envisioned.

 Throughout his career, he wrote, edited, or co-edited thirty books and also authored 88 articles.